isthari/hq-reporter-chromium/tools/metrics/histograms/README.md

 should be the same every time the macro is called.
 If you need to use dynamic names, use the functions in histogram_functions.h instead of the macros.

-### Don't Use Same String in Multiple Places
+### Don't Use Same Inline String in Multiple Places

 If you must use the histogram name in multiple places, use a compile-time constant of appropriate scope that can be referenced everywhere.
-Using inline strings in multiple places can lead to errors if you ever need to revise the name and you update one one location and forget another.
+Using inline strings in multiple places can lead to errors if you ever need to revise the name and you update one location and forget another.

 ### Efficiency